aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

   __Callouts__:

-* For references, `tableName` property can be mandated for contructing arns for replicas.
-If not mandated, we can create a predictable way of constructing the name instead of relying on the CloudFormation created name.
+* For table references, `tableName` property can be mandated for contructing arns for replicas.
+If not mandated to keep the API similar, then we can create a predictable way of constructing the tableName instead of relying on the CloudFormation auto-created name.
 * The grant stream functions will not be able to grant stream access to replicas other than the one deployed in the stack region.
 This is due to the format of the stream arn which has format:
 _arn:aws:dynamodb:region:account-id:table/table-name/stream/timestamp_.